UCC Members' Roles and Responsibilities

 Membership of UCC

 Members of the University Curriculum Committee (UCC) at SUNY Oswego have the opportunity to review 50 to 70 course outlines each year, exploring a wide variety of academic programs and departments.
 Two faculty representatives from each school are elected by their peers to serve a two-year term.
-The UCC Members page provides a detailed list of current members, along with their contact information and terms of service.

-Committee members can refer to the Member Duties page for information about the duties and essential skills required for committee membership.
+Committee members can refer to Member Duties for information about the duties and essential skills required for committee membership.
 This ensures that all members are prepared to engage in meaningful academic discussions.
-Additionally, the UCC Members page provides a list of current members, their contact information, and terms of service.

 UCC Course Submission and Approval Process

-In recent years, this process has evolved from a paper transmission of course outlines, signature pages, and approval notices, to an online submission format, with electronic submission, tracking, and notification of approval - called Curriculog.
-To use these forms, you must be simultaneously logged in to your LakerApps e-mail account.
-To get more information, click on Course Submission Procedures and Course Submission Form.
+In recent years, this process has evolved from a paper transmission of course outlines, signature pages, and approval notices to an online submission format with electronic submission, tracking, and notification of approval — called Curriculog.

 History of the UCC

-Contact the Undergraduate Curriculum Council by email at [email protected]
+Contact the Undergraduate Curriculum Council by email at [email protected].